-Our result indicates that we cannot distinguish between {\it Planck} and {\it WMAP} cosmological models from the current abundance and lensing profile measurements.
-This is partly because of our choice of the flexible richness-mass relation model without any informative prior constraints on the model parameters.
+Our results indicate that we cannot distinguish between {\it Planck} and {\it WMAP} cosmological models from the current abundance and lensing profile measurements.
+This is partly because of our choice of a flexible richness-mass relation model without any informative prior constraints on the model parameters.
 However, we find that the predicted scatter values are clearly different between {\it Planck} and {\it WMAP} cosmologies, suggesting that any additional constraints on the scatter of the mass-richness relation may break the degeneracy between these two cosmological models.
-For instance, one could add other independent probes (e.g., X-ray temperature, the Sunyaev--Zel'dovich effect, or lensing magnification effect) for constraining the scatter values in order to distinguish cosmological models better from cluster observables.
-The analysis on lensing magnification effect might provide complementary information, and will constrain the richness-mass relation of the HSC CAMIRA clusters (Chiu et al. {\it in prep.}).
+For instance, one could add other independent probes (e.g., X-ray temperature, the Sunyaev--Zel'dovich effect, or lensing magnification effect) for constraining the scatter values in order to distinguish cosmological models from cluster observables.
+The analysis of lensing magnification effect might provide complementary information, and will constrain the richness-mass relation of the HSC CAMIRA clusters (Chiu et al. {\it in prep.}).

 Another possible observable to break the degeneracy is spatial clustering of clusters.
-Here we briefly investigate the difference of the real-space three-dimensional halo-halo correlation function $\xi_{\rm hh}(r)$ in each redshift and richness bin between the {\it Planck} and {\it WMAP} models by using the best-fit richness-mass relation parameters from the fiducial analyses in this paper, to have a sense of its statistical power to break the degeneracy.
+Here we briefly investigate the difference of the real-space three-dimensional halo-halo correlation function $\xi_{\rm hh}(r)$ in each redshift and richness bin between the {\it Planck} and {\it WMAP} models by using the best-fit richness-mass relation parameters from the fiducial analyses in this paper, to roughly assess its power to break the degeneracy.
 We find that the predicted amplitudes of the halo-halo correlation function for the {\it WMAP} model are $\sim 10\%$ level for both the abundance and lensing profiles measurements.
-We use the covariance with the analytic model for our parameter estimation because the covariance matrix from the mock catalogs are affected by the resolution effect as mentioned above.
+We use the covariance with the analytic model for our parameter estimation because the covariance matrix from the mock catalogs is affected by the resolution effect as mentioned above.